Factbox - How UK retailers fared over Christmas

 Sector: Food

-Like-for-like sales, excl. fuel up 3.1 pct in 5 weeks to December 24
+Like-for-like sales, exc. fuel up 3.1 pct in 5 weeks to December 24

 (Compiled by Neil Maidment; Editing by Kate Holton)